Hilya: Standard layout

 The remainder of the space is taken up with decorative Ottoman illumination, of the type usual for the period, often with a border framing the whole in a contrasting design to the main central field that is the background of the text sections.
 The "verse" and "corners" normally use a larger thuluth script, while the "head" section with the bismallah is written in muhaqqaq.
-Unlike the literary genre of hilye, the text on calligraphic hilyes is generally in prose form.
+Unlike the literary genre of ḥilya, the text on calligraphic ḥilān is generally in prose form.

-The names in Turkish of the central structural elements of the hilye are, from top to bottom, başmakam (head station), göbek (belly), kuşak (belt) and etek (skirt).
-This anthropomorphic naming makes it clear that the hilye represents a human body, whose purpose is "to recall semantically the Prophet's presence via a graphic construct".
-It has been suggested that Hafiz Osman's hilye design might have been inspired by the celebrated Hilye-i Şerif, which in turn was based on the possibly spurious hadith according to which Muhammad has said "...
+The names in Turkish of the central structural elements of the ḥilya are, from top to bottom, başmakam (head station), göbek (belly), kuşak (belt) and etek (skirt).
+This anthropomorphic naming makes it clear that the ḥilya represents a human body, whose purpose is "to recall semantically the Prophet's presence via a graphic construct".
+It has been suggested that Hafiz Osman's ḥilya design might have been inspired by the celebrated Hilye-i Şerif, which in turn was based on the possibly spurious hadith according to which Muhammad has said "...
 Whoever sees my hilye after me is as though he has seen me... ".
-If so, a hilye might have been meant to be not read but seen and contemplated, because it is really an image made of plain text.
+If so, a ḥilya might have been meant not to be not read but seen and contemplated because it is an image made of plain text.

-The standard Hilye-i Şerif composition has been followed by calligraphers since its creation in the late 17th century.
+The standard hilye-i șerif composition has been followed by calligraphers since its creation in the late 17th century.
 Some examples from the 19th century and two made by Hafiz Osman can be seen below.

 However, deviations from the standard model do occur and many innovative designs have been produced as well.